Rule on Electronic Logs for Truckers

-But now, finally, after years of negotiations, the Federal Motor Carrier Safety Administration (FMCSA) has adopted a final rule on required electronic logging devices (ELDs).
+After years of negotiations, the Federal Motor Carrier Safety Administration (FMCSA) has adopted a final rule on required electronic logging devices (ELD).
 In this post, we will update you on this development and why it is important in investigating truck driver accidents.

-The rule is very detailed – it comes to 516 pages – because there are various technological platforms that can potentially be used to comply with it.
-Smartphones are one of those potential platforms, as are other wireless devices.
+The rule is very detailed because there are various technological platforms that can potentially be used to comply with it.
+Smartphones are one of those potential platforms, as are other devices.

 Truckers don’t all agree about the value or fairness of the new rule.
 The American Trucking Association has long advocated for an ELD rule.
 But the Owner-Operator Independent Drivers Association (OOIDA) has long opposed federal efforts to require ELDs.